On Representing Resilience Requirements of Microservice Architecture Systems: Introduction

 Furthermore, how to represent resilience requirements for MSA Systems is an another problem to face even if standard definitions and quantification metrics of microservice resilience are given.
 Although Domain Driven Design (DDD) \cite{evans2004domain} is the suggested way to build MSA System requirements \cite{newman2015building}, integrating resilience into DDD seems to be difficult.
-DDD focuses on how to decompose a system to microservices by business context boundaries, so introducing notions in resilience like service degradations, failures may trouble the partition of context boundaries.
+DDD focuses on how to decompose a system to microservices by business context boundaries, so it doesn't comprise service deployment components like containers, or notions like service degradations and failures\cite{DBLP:journals/software/RademacherSS18}.
 Another type of requirement model is needed for microservice resilience requirements.

-In order to solve the problems above, this paper works on the representation and elicitation of MSA System resilience requirements, contributions of this paper are: